openziti-test-kitchen/instruqt-tracks/openziti-service/04-connect-with-a-tunneler/assignment.md

 timelimit: 600
 ---

 The OpenZiti Tunneler (`ziti-edge-tunnel`) has been pre-installed.
-When an Identity is added, it will this host to access any allowed Services by adding their addresses to Ziti DNS.
+When an Identity is added, it will configure Bob's computer to access any allowed Services by adding their addresses to Ziti DNS.

-## Connect
+## Too Soon

 Note that the hello Service is not yet available.